-Explanatory Report on the 1996 Convention, op. cit. note 77, paras 38-43.
-See also 1996 Convention Practical Handbook, op. cit. note 87, paras 4.4-4.11.
+Explanatory Report on the 1996 Convention, op. cit. note 7, paras 38-43.
+See also 1996 Convention Practical Handbook, op. cit. note 7, paras 4.4-4.11.

-Explanatory Report on the 1996 Convention (ibid.), op. cit. note 7, paras 44-45.
+Explanatory Report on the 1996 Convention, op. cit. note 7, paras 44-45.
 See also 1996 Convention Practical Handbook (ibid.), paras 4.13-4.19 and 13.58-13.60.

-- 24. The competent authorities of the Contracting State where the child is present have general jurisdiction in relation to refugee children, children internationally displaced due to "disturbances" occurring in their country, and those whose habitual residence cannot be established.37 - 25.
-Refugee or internationally displaced children, or children whose habitual residence cannot be established may be unaccompanied or separated and they often require arrangements for their protection that are of a durable nature, even in the absence of a situation of urgency.
+"disturbances"36 occurring in their country, and those whose habitual residence cannot be established.37

+- Refugee or internationally displaced children, or children whose habitual residence cannot be established may be unaccompanied or separated and they often require arrangements for their protection that are of a durable nature, even in the absence of a situation of urgency.
 This is why the Convention provides general jurisdiction to the Contracting State where such children are present (Art 6), as opposed to limited jurisdiction that applies only in situations of urgency (Art.
 11) or where provisional measures with limited territorial effect are required (Art.
 12), as explained below.38 Given the particular circumstances of the children whose situation is captured under Article 6, relying on the general jurisdiction attributed to the authorities of the Contracting State of habitual residence (Art.
-5) wouldmay be impossible or ineffective because such children may have severed every connection with that State, or it wouldmay be unrealistic to seek a measure of protection from the State of habitual residence, regardless of whether a parent or family member is still residing there.
+5) may be impossible or ineffective because such children may have severed every connection with that State, or it may be unrealistic to seek a measure of protection from the State of habitual residence, regardless of whether a parent or family member is still residing there.
 Article 6 is an exception to Article 5.39 - 26.
 Depending on their circumstances, refugee and internationally displaced children, or children whose habitual residence cannot be established, may eventually establish a new habitual residence in the Contracting State of refuge or in another Contracting State.
-As habitual residence is a question of fact, this will depend on the particular circumstances of each case including on whether the conditions of the child in the country, notably his or hertheir legal status there in accordance with the applicable law (e.g., being a refugee or not), provide for sufficient stability to allow for the establishment of a habitual residence.
-For example, under German law, in the case of
+As habitual residence is a question of fact, this will depend on the particular circumstances of each case including on whether the conditions of the child in the country, notably their legal status there in accordance with the applicable law (e.g., being a refugee or not), provide for sufficient stability to allow for the establishment of a habitual residence. - 27.
+The authorities exercising jurisdiction under Article 6(1) may take any measures, in accordance with the applicable law, as if they were exercising jurisdiction under Article 5(1).
+As for a child whose

 The Convention does not define the term "disturbances".
-It is interesting to note that the CRC Committee indicates that "disturbances" may include: civil war, famine, environmental or socioeconomic disturbances, General Comment No 6 (2005), op. cit. note 1111, paras 84-88.
+It is interesting to note that the CRC Committee indicates that "disturbances" may include: civil war, famine, environmental or socioeconomic disturbances, General Comment No 6 (2005), op. cit. note 11, paras 84-88.

-See 1996 Convention Practical Handbook, op. cit. note §7, para.
+See 1996 Convention Practical Handbook, op. cit. note 7, para.
 13.59: "The United Nations High Commissioner for Refugees (UNHCR) and other international bodies have noted that some countries, particularly when faced with large flows of internationally displaced persons, have tended to restrict the definition of "refugee" or used other methods to deny refugees the standards of treatment associated with recognition of refugee status.
 The application of Article 6 to children who, due to disturbances occurring in their country, are "internationally displaced" is intended to ensure a broad application of this Article."